gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 # 5. Authoriztion

-This is very critical duirng planning
+This is very critical duirng planning.

 Locks: